Is Student Loan Forgiveness Real?

 Parent borrowers

-All of the student loan forgiveness programs listed above are from the federal government.
-These programs apply to federal student loans, not private student loans.
+Most student loan forgiveness programs are federal government programs.
+This means they only apply to federal student loans, not private student loans.
+Further, some programs only apply to certain federal loans.

 Public Service Loan Forgiveness

-Public Service Loan Forgiveness (PSLF) is a program available for people who work in government organizations or for eligible nonprofits.
+The Public Service Loan Forgiveness (PSLF) program is available for people who work in government organizations or for eligible nonprofits.
 It’s not about your job title.
 It’s about who employs you.
-You must be a full-time employee to qualify for debt forgiveness.
+You must be a full-time employee to qualify for debt forgiveness under PSLF.
 You can be employed at any level of government, including federal, state, local, or tribal.
-But if you work for a political party or other political organization you won’t meet the eligibility requirements for student loan forgiveness under the PSLF program.
+But if you work for a political party or other political organization, you won’t meet the eligibility requirements for student loan forgiveness under the PSLF program.

 Other qualifying employers include: